Teaching (Technology) Entrepreneurship at the Vrije Universiteit Brussel

 In 2014 we have introduced a follow-up course, the Advanced Starter Seminars, where business aspects and starting up a company are treated more in-depth.
 In recent years new topics were integrated such as social entrepreneurship and crowdfunding.

 Both courses are preceded by a Launch Event.
 The Launch Event is open to anyone interested in (technological) entrepreneurship and tech transfer.
 During this event you can discover more about the content and program of the (Advanced) Starter Seminars and listen to testimonials of VUB entrepreneurs.

-New in 2016: bachelor students of all faculties can subscribe to an extended version of the (Advanced) Starter Seminars to obtain an 'Attest Bedrijfsbeheer', a legal necessity to start up a company in Belgium.
+Since 2016 bachelor students of all faculties can subscribe to an extended version of the (Advanced) Starter Seminars to obtain an 'Attest Bedrijfsbeheer', a legal necessity to start up a company in Belgium.
 Once a bachelor degree is obtained, this is no longer necessary.

 Starter Seminars are especially destined to VUB master & PhD students and researchers but are open to anyone interested.

 The Advanced Starter Seminars are destined to people who already have some background in business management.
 Preferably you have already followed the Starter Seminars or 'Introduction to business' or another basic management or business course.

 Under certain conditions the Starters as well as Advanced course can be accounted for as part of PhD’s Doctoral Training Programs of the VUB*.